 Lewis’ lawsuit was a line in the sand, and it was the beginning of the end for the BSA.
 Within a few short years, the multi-billion dollar financial empire would be brought to its knees and forced into bankruptcy.

 Ending Sexual Abuse In The Boy Scouts

-Incredulously, the BSA knew Dykes was a convicted child sex offender, but it still allowed him to continue participating in and leading troop activities.
+The jaw-dropping fact is that the BSA knew Dykes was a convicted child sex offender, but it still allowed him to continue participating in and leading troop activities.
 This included sleepovers at his home with the scouts, even after he confessed in 1983 to having abused as many as 17 scouts!